 His spiritual life deepened, and he began studying early Irish monasticism, becoming heavily influenced by Celtic spirituality.
 He led an ascetic life, rising at 2 am to pray, attending Mass at 5 am, and sleeping on a plank.

-He died suddenly on June 7, 1925 from a heart attack.
+He died suddenly in Dublin on June 7, 1925 from a heart attack.
 After he died, three chains were discovered wrapped around his body.
-Talbot was practicing a devotion known as the slavery to Mary, an idea that person who considered himself a spiritual slave to the Mother of God would remain close to her and to Jesus.
+Talbot was practicing a devotion known as the slavery to Mary, an idea that a person who considered himself a spiritual slave to the Mother of God would remain close to her and to Jesus.

 In 1931, the Informative Process for the Beatification of Matt Talbot was opened by Edward J Byrne, the Archbishop of Dublin at the time.
 The Church subsequently recognized Talbot as ‘Servant of God,’ according to The Irish Catholic.